A toy car on top of an insurance document alongside a pen and calculator.

 What Types of Insurance Does AMI Offer?

 AMI Insurance offers a comprehensive range of personal insurance products in New Zealand, covering essential areas such as car, home, contents, and landlord insurance.
 AMI also provides additional vehicle and lifestyle-related policies, as well as business insurance solutions for small to medium-sized operators.
-Customers can buy and manage their cover online, through the AMI app, over the phone, or in-store at one of AMI’s nationwide branches, providing them with multiple ways to access support.
+Customers can buy and manage their cover online, through the AMI app, or over the phone.

 AMI's full range of insurance products includes: